nagarajandeepu/Bug-Bounty-Toolkit/README.md

-# BBHT for Containers - Setup from scratch
+# BBHT for Docker Containers - Setup from scratch
 A single script for the most popular tools you need for bug bounty.
 This script can setup a container from scratch with the required tools to get started on your journey towards Bounty Hunting

 ### FYI